Board of directors

 Get to know the directors by reading the short biographies below, or connecting with them via email.

-DAVID SCHERECK – senior vice president
+DAVID SCHERECK – President

 David is a retired senior federal public servant having managed several large defence bases as the IT Operations Manager.
 Before that, he was a career military officer, commencing as an infantry soldier with the Third Battalion, Royal Australian Regiment.
 Now retired, he has the time to devote to overseeing the direction of the SSAA Victoria as a director.